ChristianBangGribsvad/em_spillet.github.io/index.md

 -------------------------------

 # Today's Schmeichel(s):
-- ko with 0 points part of Friends and Family [see their predictions](./pages/.html)
-- Test na with 0.0 points part of Friends and Family [see their predictions](./pages/Test_na.html)
-- Sarah Mobil test na with 0.0 points part of Frederikborg Gymnasium [see their predictions](./pages/Sarah_Mobil_test_na.html)
-- Sarah omputer na with 0.0 points part of Frederikborg Gymnasium and Sædbanken [see their predictions](./pages/Sarah_omputer_na.html)
-- TESTER-SHH na with 0.0 points part of European Sperm Bank [see their predictions](./pages/TESTER-SHH_na.html)
+- TESTER-SHH na with 20.0 points part of European Sperm Bank [see their predictions](./pages/TESTER-SHH_na.html)

 # Friends and Family